-MWCC’s Partners can apply for Professional Development Scholarships.
-Applications are due September 1st.
+MWCC Partners can apply for Professional Development Scholarships.
+Applications are due September 11th.

 Tour attendees meet in Helena and leave for Harlowton

-4:30 p.m.
-Group dinner and presentations in Harlowton
+5:30 p.m.
+Group dinner and presentations at the Barnsion in Harlowon

-Dinner will be provided by a local group and will include the following presentations:
+Dinner will be provided by the Harlowton FFA Club and will include the following presentations:

-- River Geomorphology and channel migration zone mapping- Karin Boyd, Applied Geomorphology, Inc.
+- Karin Boyd, Applied Geomorphology, Inc- River Geomorphology and channel migration zone mapping

 Tuesday, September 19th– Ranch tour and the Middle Musselshell

-9:30am- Ranch Tour with the Kilby Butte Colony
+9:30 a.m.- Ranch Tour with the Kilby Butte Colony and

-Presentations by Big Sky Watershed Corps Members working for the Musselshell Watershed Coalition, Missouri River Conservation Districts Council, Petroleum Conservation District.
-BSWC members will talk about their Canal Seepage Study.
+BSWC members, Will Friedman and John Lange, working for the Musselshell Watershed Coalition, Missouri River Conservation Districts Council, and Petroleum Conservation District will present on the findings of their Canal Seepage Study.

 2:30pm- Pedrazzi/ Newton Dam- fish passage alternatives